Texas farmer to Supreme Court: If the government breaks something, it buys it.

 Their only option was to take the state to court, which they did in 2020.
 Texas courts allow property owners to file lawsuits for takings of their property, but Texas’ lawyers asked to have the case moved to federal court.
 Once they were there, they asked the federal judge to throw the case out because Congress has never passed a law allowing people to sue states for taking their property.
 That’s true—federal civil-rights laws only allow lawsuits against people, not against states—but courts across the country have held that, when it comes to takings, people do not need a law giving them a remedy.
 Instead, the Constitution, which guarantees “just compensation” for takings, guarantees the remedy.
 Shockingly, though, the Fifth Circuit sided with Texas, holding that property owners whose land is taken by the state don’t have any federal remedy at all.
 The DeVilliers’ claim did not exist at all.

 That ruling is wrong, and it conflicts with rulings of both the Supreme Court and other courts nationwide.
-That is why the Institute for Justice has filed a petition for certiorari asking the Supreme Court to take up the DeVillier family’s case and affirm that states cannot ignore the Constitution.
+That is why the Institute for Justice will argue this case before Supreme Court and affirm that states cannot ignore the Constitution.

 How Your Donation Helps

 - Your contribution enables us to represent our clients at no cost to them—and to stand with them no matter how long their cases take.
 And when we win for our clients, we secure precedent that protects the rights of all Americans.

 - IJ receives no money from the government.
 Our work is powered by nearly 10,000 supporters across the country who believe in the Constitution and the ideals it enshrines.
 70% of our funding comes from individuals like you.